 The IIA has reported concerns from Part 1 candidates that Part 1 has tested topics that should be tested in Part 2 or Part 3.
 The IIA has clarified that while a Part 1 question may mention a Part 3 topic, such as IT terminology, the question is not testing the IT concept.
-Rather, it is testing a candidate's understanding and interpretation of a Part 1 concept using an industry-related scenario, such as IT.
+Rather, it is testing a candidate's understanding and interpretation of a Part 1 concept, such as objectivity, using an industry-related scenario, such as IT.

-The takeaway is that candidates should read each question carefully and focus on the concepts in Part 1 and how the examples relate to these concepts.
+The takeaway is that candidates should read each question carefully and focus on the concepts in Part 1 and how the material relates to ethics, proficiency, governance, risk management and control, and fraud.